 More than half of our international jobs created by the subsidiary companies established in Greater Montreal come from foreign-controlled firms with 250 employees and more.

 Companies based in New York, California, Connecticul, Illinois, New Jersey and Texas are the sources of nearly half of all the foreign subsidiaries established in Greater Montreal.

 France is the second country of origin of foreign subsidiaries established in the metropolitan area.
 Ubisoft, one of the world’s largest video game publisher and distributor opened its main production studio in Montreal.
 Other major French companies such as Veolia Transdev, Sanofi and Danone are also established in our metropolitan area.

 The United Kingdom is the third country of origin of foreign subsidiaries established in our metropolitan area.
 The UK main sectors are finance, aerospace and metals and subsidiaries such as Standard Life, ArcelorMittal and Rolls-Royce Group each employ at least 2,000 employees.

-As a major production center in digital games, Montreal is host to several major industries in the ICT sector - the Information, Technology and Communications.
-The French Ubisoft, the British Eidos Interactive and the Americans Electronic Arts, THQ, IBM and Ericsson are all part of our landscape.
+As a major production center in digital games, Montreal is host to several major industries in the Information, Technology and Communications sector (ITC).

 Montreal International Businesses by Rachel Louise Barry